 And that theme tune.
 If you didn’t grow to love that theme tune, a part of your heart was missing.
 Incidentally, it is called The Piano Parchment, and was written by Johnny Pearson in 1968.

-I was reminded of the glories of All Creatures Great and Small last year, with the sad news of Lynda Bellingham’s death at just 66.
-Bellingham succeeded Carol Drinkwater as Helen.
-I scarcely need tell you that Christopher Timothy played the kindly James Herriot, Robert Hardy the gloriously cantankerous Siegfried Farnon, and Peter Davison the cheerfully irresponsible Tristan Farnon.
-(Siegfried and Tristan?
+I scarcely need tell you that Christopher Timothy played the kindly James Herriot, Robert Hardy the gloriously cantankerous Siegfried Farnon, and Peter Davison the cheerfully irresponsible Tristan Farnon (Siegfried and Tristan?
 Were the parents sadists?), and the talented, late Lynda Bellingham succeeded Carol Drinkwater as Helen.

 Big budget remake